prasaisushant/intuji-devops-internship-challenge/README.md

 ### 7. Build Step Configuration

-In the build step, **Execute Shell** was chosen.
-A new bash script (`cd.sh`) was added to the GitHub repository.
+In the build step, Execute Shell was chosen.
+A new bash script (cd.sh) was added to the GitHub repository.
 This script builds a new image, removes the previous container, runs the new container, and pushes the image to Docker Hub.
-Since pipeline item type would be more appropriate for CI/CD using Jenkins but since the task explicitly mention to use Freestyle item type bash script was used.
+While a Pipeline item type would be more appropriate for CI/CD using Jenkins, the task explicitly mentioned using the Freestyle item type, so a bash script was used instead.
+Since the number of executors on the built-in node is set to 0, all tasks will run on the agent node.
+Moreover, since there is only one agent node where the container is being deployed, we can proceed with this setup.

 The following code was added in Jenkins' **Execute Shell** section: